 The Slovak Republic's capital markets were established in 1990.
-The basic preconditions for their establishment were created in the first wave of coupon privatization, as well as some key changes of the capital markets settlement and payment system and registration of book-entered securities, which were undertaken in Q4 of 2003 (the former brokerless system in which securities were traded ceased to exist) and Q1 of 2004 (the Central Securities Depositary (CDCP or "Central Depository"), the former Securities Center, commenced its activities on new principles).
+The basic preconditions for their establishment were created in the first wave of coupon privatization, as well as some key changes of the capital markets settlement and payment system and registration of book-entered securities, which were undertaken in Q4 of 2003 (the former brokerless system in which securities were traded ceased to exist) and Q1 of 2004 (the Central Securities Depositary (in Slovak: Centrálny depozitár cenných papierov SR, a. s.) ("Central Depository"), the former Securities Center, commenced its activities on new principles).